hbc/knowledgebase/r/shinysurveys.md

 ## Setting up Shiny Surveys

 This KB entry assumes you have gone through the previous KB entry on R Shiny and will build upon some of these concepts.
-In order to use `Shinysurveys`, you will need to install and load `Shinysurveys`:
+In order to use `Shinysurveys`, you will need to install and load `shinysurveys` as well as loading `shiny`:

 ```
 install.packages("shinysurveys")
 library(shinysurveys)
+library(shiny)
 ```

 ## Developing a survey using Shinysurveys